qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   text or multiple lines to be used.
 If you choose multiple lines you can also choose html content.
 * **Unique values**: You can select one of the values already used in the attribute table.
-If `Editable` is activated, a line edit is shown with autocompletion support, otherwise a combo box is used.
+If 'Editable' is activated, a line edit is shown with autocompletion support, otherwise a combo box is used.
 * **UUID Generator**: Generates a read-only UUID (Universally Unique Identifiers) field, if empty.